waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Discoveries & Corrections
 *   **PC System:** 'BILL's PC' is for Pokémon Storage.
 'G's PC' is for Item Storage.
 I was selecting the wrong one initially.
+*   **Systematic Tile Testing:** I need to be more rigorous.
+For every new map, I will identify all unique tile types and create a plan to test their traversability from all four directions to confirm one-way paths, impassability, or special conditions.
+This includes tiles that appear to be simple walls or obstacles.